n-r-s-o/Sudoku-Solver/readme.md

 5. Refine and test.
 Flesh out and improve upon the documentation.

-### Steps to do

-6. Introduce more types of accepted inputs, e.g. by image.
-Create a method for checking if a sudoku puzzle is able to be solved, or if it has multiple solutions.

-7. Research other, more well-established sudoku algorithms online.
+6. Research other, more well-established Sudoku algorithms online.
 Compare these to my solution and analyze its potential shortcomings.

+### Potential future steps

+7. Introduce more types of accepted inputs, e.g. by image.
+Create a method for checking if a Sudoku puzzle is able to be solved, or if it has multiple solutions.